NEET UG & PG Counselling Guide eBooks Download

 After BAMS, if you get a job in Government Ayurvedic Hospital, you will get the same salary as an MBBS doctor; in private practice in Rural and Semi-urban areas, BAMS doctors sell medicines and get good commissions.

-There is an MD (Ayurveda); after that, you can get teachings posts in Ayurvedic Medical Colleges Ayurveda is safe, and medicines will never kill patients.
+There is an MD (Ayurveda); after that, you can get teaching posts in Ayurvedic Medical Colleges Ayurveda is safe, and medicines will never kill patients.
 BAMS people prescribe modern medication (not legal )and make money in many places.

 Can BAMS doctor do a bridge course?

-The bridge course permits bachelor of ayurveda medicine and surgery (BAMS) doctors to practice allopathy to a certain extent at health and wellness centres (HWCs) across the state.
+The bridge course permits Bachelor of Ayurveda Medicine and Surgery (BAMS) doctors to practice allopathy to a certain extent at health and wellness centres (HWCs) across the state.

 Under the national health mission, a bridge course was designed with Indira Gandhi National Open University (IGNOU).
-After some time, a common bridge programme for nurses and ayurveda doctors was approved by IGNOU.
-The bams professionals, after being trained in primary care and public health competencies through the bridge course.
+After some time, a common bridge programme for nurses and Ayurveda doctors was approved by IGNOU.
+The BAMS professionals, after being trained in primary care and public health competencies through the bridge course.

 Do BAMS have scope in future?